top of page

 Support

-Fortunately, depression is treatable, especially now that you’ve acknowledged your symptoms and begun the process of seeking help!
+Fortunately, depression is treatable, especially now that you have acknowledged your symptoms and have begun the process of seeking help!
 Our therapists can collaborate with you in exploring the origins and triggers of your depression.
-Together, we will consider both internal and external factors contributing to your experience.
+Together, we will consider both internal and external factors contributing to what you are experiencing.
 Once we do the work to gain this insight, we can move forward in creating meaningful action.
-This may include an increase in self-awareness and mindfulness as a way of interrupting negative patterns and replacing them with healthy and restorative alternatives.
+This may include an increase in self awareness and mindfulness as a way of interrupting negative patterns and replacing them with healthy and restorative alternatives.

 Emergency Support